zueblin/Polaron/readme.md

 ## FAQ

 - Q: Is this an easy build?
-A: This is an intermediate project to build, its not particularly hard, but its not a good project if you've never soldered before.
-You need to be comfortable soldering surface mount parts (SMD).
-For this you need a decent soldering iron, with a rather fine tip.
+A: This is an intermediate project to build.
+Its not very complicated, but there are some SMD parts which are not easy to get right (the LEDs).
+You'll need a decent soldering iron, with a rather fine tip.
 - Q: Is this a pro audio project?
 A: No, not exactly.
 The Polaron is more about a fun workflow than super hifi sound.
 - Q: Does it work with a Teensy 3.5?
 A: PJRC forum member drjohn reports successfully running the Polaron with a Teensy 3.5.
+- Q: Does it work with a Teensy 4.0 / 4.1?
+A: No, the Polaron relies on the internal DAC of the Teensy 3.6 and is not compatible with Teensy 4.0 / 4.1
 - Q: Is there a manual?
 A: Yes, please check the [Project WIKI](https://github.com/zueblin/Polaron/wiki) for build instructions and operating manual.
 If you still have questions / suggestions, please send me a mail.
 - Q: Does the polaron fit into a euro-rack?
 A: No, not really (PCB size is 15.7cm x 11.6cm).
 Polaron builder N.Shaver has experimented with a 3D printable eurorack case for the polaron which he shares on [Thingiverse](https://www.thingiverse.com/thing:3830556)
 - Q: Can i buy a PCB?
 A: Sold out, but let me know if you'd be interested in buying one. ~~Yes, i currently have PCBs at 15 USD (+ shipping from switzerland).
 Please contact me by email, if interested.~~